9 min read

-If you're in the market for an eco-friendly vehicle, here are the best electric cars you can buy in New Zealand in 2024.
+If you're in the market for an eco-friendly ride, here are the top-selling electric cars on the market in 2026.

 Why buy an electric car?

-There are many reasons to switch to an electric vehicle when you are considering buying a new car.
+There are many reasons to switch to an electric vehicle if you are considering upgrading to a new vehicle.

 Types of electric vehicles you should consider